 The Early Years Foundation Stage, which underpins the curriculum in Kindergarten and Reception classes, is distinct in its identity.
+BPS has exemption from the learning and development requirements.
+We have an alternative programme in place to meet the needs of all pupils.
 See the Early Years Foundation Stage Policy.

 The curriculum is designed to implement the aims of a BPS education.
-At its heart, lies our school's vision and aims:
+At its heart, lies our school's vision and aims: To be recognised as a leading Prep school for girls providing unforgettable learning experiences which inspire our girls to believe in themselves and to persevere and succeed in all that they do.